top of page

-As a cleft lip and palate patient I have had experience with a whole variety of cleft-related situations.
-I’m very fortunate to have used these experiences to support, educate and empower others.
-Having been a patient since I was born has not only shaped my personal life, but also shaped my academic interests, where I specialised in medical communication whilst studying at university.
-I explored the linguistic challenges of doctor-patient communication and investigated ways to improve patient understanding and empowerment.
+I’m proud to use my experiences as a cleft lip and palate patient to support, educate and empower others.
+Being a patient since I was born not only shaped my personal life, but also shaped my academic interests.
+At university, I specialised in medical communication.
+There I explored the challenges of doctor-patient communication and ways to empower patients.

-From there, I decided to write this website to try and help people understand what it’s like for a cleft lip and palate patient, both physically and emotionally.
-I am delighted that this has led to so many amazing opportunities to speak publicly about my experiences and ways to improve patient empowerment.
-From speaking at professional development days for world-renowned cleft specialists, giving awareness-raising interviews to even guest blogging for a cleft website in America!
+From there, I decided to write this website.
+I wanted to help people understand what it’s like for cleft lip and palate patients, both physically and emotionally.
+This has led to so many amazing opportunities to speak about my experiences and ways to improve patient empowerment.
+From speaking at conferences for world-renowned cleft specialists, to giving awareness-raising interviews and guest blogging.